 Whether you’re a parent who is worried about a child who abuses substances or someone who has addiction or alcoholism running in their family, there are many ways you can prevent addiction before it starts.
 Prevention is important – we prevent hunger by going to the grocery store and eating.
 We prevent injuries by wearing helmets when riding a bicycle or motorcycle.
 We prevent illness by treating our bodies with love and care.
-Without prevention, life may not be as easy and painless as we want it to be, because prevention protects us and the ones we love from harm.
+Without prevention, life may not be as easy and painless as we want it to be because prevention protects us and the ones we love from harm.

 Addiction is a non-discriminatory disease.
-That means it has the ability to affect people from all walks of life.
+That means it can affect people from all walks of life.
 Addiction and alcoholism affect the rich, poor, young, and old at staggering rates.
 In fact, approximately 1 in every 12 American adults suffers from substance use disorder.
 People abuse substances for several reasons, some to cope with trauma or emotions, some due to genetic predisposition, and some are just flat-out curious.
 However, addiction doesn’t have to be your story.
 There are actionable steps you can take to prevent addiction before it starts.

 Prevent Addiction Before It Starts

 There are a lot of ways to prevent addiction.
 Most of them are self-care, relationships, and healthy coping skills.
 Even if preventing addiction isn’t your top priority, doing these things will benefit your mental health and allow you to live a happier, more fulfilled life.
 Here are five practical addiction prevention tips.